Barrick's Congo mine rejects financial claim by state-owned shareholder

-JOHANNESBURG (Reuters) - Kibali Goldmines SA, the Congolese joint venture of Barrick and AngloGold Ashanti, said its 10% shareholder Société Minière de Kilo-Moto (SOKIMO) had filed a financial claim against it in a Kinshasa commercial court.
+Kibali Goldmines SA, the Congolese joint venture of Barrick (ABX.TO) and AngloGold Ashanti (ANGJ.J), said its 10% shareholder Société Minière de Kilo-Moto (SOKIMO) had filed a financial claim against it in a Kinshasa commercial court.

 The Democratic Republic of Congo news website objectif-infos.cd published documents on Sunday showing state-owned SOKIMO filed proceedings on April 16 claiming Kibali owed SOKIMO $1.1138 billion dollars in unpaid dividends and other funds.